 The New Relic Kubernetes events integration watches for events happening in your Kubernetes clusters and sends those events to New Relic.
 To visualize your event data, use the Kubernetes cluster explorer in New Relic One platform, or use the infrastructure events UI.

-The Kubernetes events integration requires:
+The Kubernetes events integration requires you to:

-- Kubernetes pod with the label
+- Configure a Kubernetes pod with the label

 app.kubernetes.io/name=nri-kube-eventsand two containers, one used to capture events in the Kubernetes cluster and the other to forward the events to New Relic.